-The Relation between Social Emotional Learning and Mental Health
+The Relationship Between Social-Emotional Learning and Mental Health

 Each year, up to one in five children in the U.S. shows symptoms or signs of a mental health disorder.
 Most individuals with mental illness begin to experience symptoms and signs early in life.
-Untreated or undiagnosed mental health conditions are likely to affect a student’s ability to learn, develop, and grow.
+Untreated or undiagnosed mental health conditions are likely to affect a student’s emotional wellness and their ability to learn, develop, and grow.

 If not treated, the problems kids face can tie into severe problems found in schools, like low achievement, chronic absence, disruptive behavior, and even dropping out.
 Schools offer a unique and great opportunity to identify and help treat mental health conditions, such as ADHD, by serving students where they already are.

 Social-emotional learning (SEL) can equip students with the skills and competencies they need to develop resilience and effectively manage their behavior, emotions, and relationships with others.
-An important focus of social emotional learning is the promotion of positive development through fostering emotional and social skills that are the core of mental wellbeing and success in life.
+An important focus of a social-emotional learning curriculum is the promotion of positive development through fostering social skills.

 SEL can be one of the most proactive initiatives for mental health illness prevention.
-Research indicates that this kind of learning can help reduce anxiety, suicide, substance abuse, depression and impulsive behavior in kids, while increasing test scores, attendance, and prosocial behavior, like kindness, personal awareness, and empathy.
+Research indicates that focusing on social-emotional needs can help reduce anxiety, suicide, substance abuse, depression, and impulsive behavior in kids.
+This concentration can also help to increase test scores, attendance, and prosocial behaviors such as kindness, personal awareness, and empathy.

 Positive social skills give children viable tools to regulate their emotions and make good choices about their behavior.
-Teaching kids coping skills, mindfulness, effective communication skills, and self-regulation gives them the resources needed to address various mental health challenges that hinder learning.
+Teaching kids coping skills, mindfulness, effective communication skills, and self-regulation gives them the resources needed to address various social, emotional, and mental health challenges that hinder learning.

 Social-emotional learning is a vital component of education in many schools today.
-The recognition of the importance of mental health in schools has led to more emphasis on the role that schools play in promoting and improving mental health for all students.
+The recognition of the importance of social and emotional health in schools has led to more emphasis on the role that schools play in promoting and improving mental health for all students.
 This is in addition to providing support for kids who are already at risk or are exhibiting mental health problems.

-Researchers have revealed that SEL education in schools reduces aggressive behaviors in the classroom, which frees both teachers and students to concentrate more on learning.
+Researchers have revealed that attention to social-emotional health and SEL education in schools reduces aggressive behaviors in the classroom, which frees both teachers and students to concentrate more on learning.
 Research also suggests that when students get SEL training in school, they are 42 percent less likely to become physically aggressive on school premises.

 Evidence-based social emotional learning programs are implemented in classrooms in order to address the needs of all students.
 SEL programming can be effective prevention for children, as participation in SEL programs fosters those skills that they need for coping with various life challenges.